 - Member Since2001

-Most recently, Mike coached Canada’s wheelchair rugby team at the Toronto Invictus Games and was a guest speaker at a TEDxBeaconStreet event in Boston.
+Most recently, Mike coached Canada’s wheelchair rugby team at the Toronto Invictus Games and at the 2021 Low-Point Tournament in Switzerland.
+Mike is an accomplished public speaker having presented at the notable TEDxBeaconStreet event in Boston.

 - Silver medalist at the 2019 Lima Parapan Am Games